About Nachito Herrera

 Although he has been residing in Minnesota for the past few years, his renown is growing.
 He has played multiple times at the preeminent piano festival in North America, the Gilmore Festival.
 In 2011 Herrera was part of a 40 city tour of American performing arts centers and theaters as the pianist in the Afro-Cuban All-Stars.
 We don’t know how much longer his historically regular Dakota performances will last, as he is traveling more and more.

-Nachito Herrera’s pianistic prowess was recognized early on, performing Rachmaninoff’s Piano Concerto No. 2 with the Havana Symphony Orchestra at age 12.
-Herrera is appearing again with the Havana Symphony, playing Rach 2 with the orchestra on their U.S. tour in October and November 2012.
+Nachito Herrera’s talent was recognized early on; he performed Rachmaninov’s Piano Concerto No. 2 with the Havana Symphony Orchestra at age 12.
+Herrera revisited that experience in October and November of 2012, appearing again with the Havana Symphony and playing Rachmaninov while on tour of the US.

 Combining Western Classical music with traditional Cuban rhythms, Herrera has been at the forefront of an exciting renaissance in Cuban music.
 While in his twenties, Herrera took the job of Musical Director at the famous “Tropicana” nightclub in Cuba, playing every night and deepening his repertoire.
 He spent the late 1990s touring with Cubanissmo, serving as lead pianist, arranger, and musical director and touring the world.